 Central part – the crater itself – is some 12 – 15 m deep.
 In the centre of this recession there is located smaller hill which is some 34 m wide.

-It is assessed that volume of the crushed limestone blocks is some 230 – 250 thousand m³, weight – approximately one million tons.
+Rough estimates show that the volume of the crushed limestone blocks is some 230 – 250 thousand m³, weight – approximately one million tons.

 Discovery of the evil place

-Local people – Yakuts – knew about the crater long before Europeans and named it – Fire Eagle Nest.
-It seems, this name tells something about the geological history of the site – most likely some heat or fire has been involved in the creation of this crater.
+Local people – Yakuts – knew about the crater long before Europeans and gave it a name – Fire Eagle Nest.
+It seems, this name tells something about the geological history of the site: most likely heat or fire was involved in its creation.

 Yakuts considered that Patomskiy Crater is evil place which is even dangerous to people and avoided also by forest animals.

-In 1949 these environs were reached by the young geologist Vadym Kolpakov who was entitled to make geological mapping in this remote part of Siberia.
+The young geologist Vadym Kolpakov who was entitled to make geological mapping in this remote part of Siberia was the first known man of European descent who reached these environs in 1949.
 Yakuts advised him to avoid the crater and, of course, Kolpakov did the opposite.

-In fact the site has got bad name up to this day.
-According to some stories people feel sick near it and locals have told that some people even went missing or dead here.
+Thus the site continues to have a bad name up to this day.
+According to some stories people feel sick near it and locals have stories about people who went missing or dead here.
 Also one leader of scientific mission, Eugeny Vorobiev suddenly died here in 2005 from heart attack.

-Exotic theories about the origin of the crater
+Exotic theories about the origin of the natural mystery

-Kolpakov considered that he discovered an excellent and unusual impact crater.
-Some specialists considered that the crater was formed by a piece of Tunguska meteorite in 1908 – another mysterious event in this part of Siberia.
+Kolpakov considered that he has discovered an excellent and unusual impact crater.
+Some specialists considered that the crater was formed by a piece of Tunguska meteorite in 1908 – another natural mystery in this part of Siberia.

-But it was clear soon enough that Patomskiy Crater differs from impact craters and has been formed by some other processes.
-Several specialists considered that it has been created by a fall of extremely heavy substance.
+Nevertheless scientists understood soon enough that Patomskiy Crater differs from impact craters and has been formed by some other processes.
+Several specialists considered that it was created by a fall of extremely heavy substance.
 There was even an exotic theory about UFO which tumbled here and subsided deep in the ground.
-Its nuclear engine at first survived – and then exploded later and created the smaller bulge in the centre of crater.
+According to this story its nuclear engine at first survived – and then exploded later and created the smaller bulge in the center of crater.

 There existed also other theories: about work of ancient civilizations, about top secret facility in Stalin times and others.